 I love old chairs.
 There is just something about their charm and grace that is so inviting.
 Whenever I see an old chair in an antique shop or a thrift store, I want to bring it home with me.
 Of course that is just not possible.
 But there should be a sign outside my house - "Home for wayward and lost chairs".

-Recently my daughter was making some changes in her room when "the" dresser came to live with us.
-She asked if I would swap a chair that she had in her room for a smaller one that I had in our living room.
-I thought it was a great idea, and in the process, we moved furniture in the living room around too.
+My daughter found this old chair on Craigs List.
+She loved to lounge and read in this big chair.
+However, when my daughter was making some changes in her room. she asked if I would swap this chair for a smaller one that I had in our living room.
+I thought it was a great idea, so we gave it a try.

 I've fallen in love with this chair.

 It is big, and comfy AND short :-) I'm not very tall, and sometimes my feet barely reach the floor when I sit in an easy chair.
 This chair has compassion for shorter people.
 It's old and bumpy, but it encompasses me with it's warm inviting arms.
 I can sit in this chair and read, or watch the butterflys outside.

 It's a dark dreary rainy day here today.
 Come, sit with me for a while.

 Join me for a cup of tea, or we will wrap ourselves up in a good book.

 "Oh, the comfort, the inexpressible comfort, of feeling safe with a person, having neither to weigh thoughts nor measure words, but to pour them all out just as they are, chaff and grain together, knowing that a faithful hand will take and sift them, keep what is worth keeping, and then, with the breath of kindess, blow the rest away."

 ~ George Eliot